RealVNC logomark

 Of course, encryption is crucial for any remote access tool.
 It’s designed to make breaches incredibly difficult and deny access from unsafe devices, which is crucial in a landscape where cyber threats are continuously on the rise.

-Every device equipped with TeamViewer has a distinct fingerprint––a sequence composed of letters, numbers, and special characters, generated from the device’s public key.
-On top of this feature, TeamViewer uses ‘expert identity,’ helping you ensure that the session request comes from the person you expect to connect your TeamViewer account with.
+Every device equipped with TeamViewer has a distinct fingerprint, which is a sequence composed of letters, numbers, and special characters, generated from the device’s public key.
+On top of this feature, TeamViewer uses ‘expert identity,’ to help you ensure that the session request comes from the person you expect to connect your TeamViewer account with.

 Encryption Methods